the-fool/thomasruble.com/content/blog/ngrx-effects.md

 The question is *how do we get data from our service into our* `Store`?

-Let's say our whale `reducer` had a `LOAD` action, which just replaced our `WhaleState` with a new list of whales:
+Let's say our whale `reducer` had a `'LOAD'` action, which just replaced our `WhaleState` with a new list of whales:

 ```typescript
 class LoadWhalesSuccess {